jtovarro/active-pasive-hub-cluster/README.md

 - The activation of the `cluster-backup` will also provide a policy, you can find the policy in the Governance section under the ACM UI console.

-4) Create and configure [S3 Object Storage](https://docs.openshift.com/container-platform/4.11/backup_and_restore/application_backup_and_restore/installing/installing-oadp-aws.html) where you want to save all the buckups.
+4) Create and configure an [S3 Object Storage](https://docs.openshift.com/container-platform/4.11/backup_and_restore/application_backup_and_restore/installing/installing-oadp-aws.html) where you want to save all the buckups.

 5) Create the secret in the same namespace that ACM has installed the OADP operator: